Reconstructing Quantum States and Expectations via Dynamical Tomography: Conclusions

 \section{Conclusions}

 In this work we lay the foundation for a systematic exploration of {\em dynamical tomography,} that is, a general method that allows for reconstructing states and expectations for a given quantum systems when limited observables are available, but we can exploit a precise knowledge of its dynamics.
 Leveraging control-theoretic observability analysis, we characterize systems for which any unknown state can be reconstructed from repeated experiments in the presence of general CPTP dynamics, and provide linear algebraic tests to check for such property for Markovian ones.
 In our framework, we also recall and extended existing results that show how unitarily evolving systems do not allow for full state reconstruction from a single observable, while open dynamics can.
 In presence of parametric dynamics, we show that if the system is observable for a choice of parameters, it must be so for almost all of them, allowing for randomized trials to test the feasibility of DQST.
-When the full state is not available, we characterize the subset of observable whose expectations can still be reconstructed from data.
-Algorithms to select measurements and evolution times in order to maximize the amount of new information and improve the quality of the estimate are also provided.
-The framework and the proposed methods are showcased in two physically-motivated examples: a chain of interacting qubits (spin 1/2), and a coupled electron-nucleus system that may serve as a simplified model for NV centers in diamonds.
+When the full state is not available, we characterize the subset of observable whose expectations can still be reconstructed from data. {A procedure (AOT) to select measurements and evolution times in order to maximize the amount of new information and improve the quality of the estimate is provided, which shows to significantly improve the quality of the estimate with respect to worst-case and randomized choices in the simulated scenarios.} The framework and the proposed methods are showcased in two physically-motivated examples: a chain of interacting qubits (spin 1/2), and a coupled electron-nucleus system that may serve as a simplified model for NV centers in diamonds.
 In order to further develop the analysis of dynamical tomography, some additional opportunity for investigations might address, among others: (i) a detailed error analysis and study of robustness with respect to uncertainty in the dynamical description; (ii) the development of improved algorithms for observable selection, in particular for locality constrained systems; and (iii) a in-depth comparison and connection of our approach with shadow tomography methods \cite{aaronson2018shadow}.